 We recommend that you dress in comfortable clothes.
 We suggest that you bring a sweater or jacket as the waiting room may be cool.

 It is recommended but not necessary that you have someone accompany you on the day of surgery.
-There are some special circumstances however that we will insist that you have someone accompany you on the day or your surgery.
+There are some special circumstances however that we will insist that you have someone accompany you on the day of your surgery.
 We ask that you limit the number of people.

 Yes.
 Take your regularly prescribed medications as they have been prescribed.

-If you are on blood thinning medications such as Aspirin, Coumadin, Plavix or Warfarin we will ask you to CHECK WITH YOUR PRESCRIBING PHYSICIAN before we ask you to discontinue these medications prior to surgery.
+If you are on blood thinning medications such as aspirin, Coumadin, Plavix or Warfarin we will ask you to CHECK WITH YOUR PRESCRIBING PHYSICIAN before we ask you to discontinue these medications prior to surgery.

-If you have a history of rheumatic fever, heart murmur, mitral valve prolapse, artificial hips, knees, shoulders or heart valves, or if you are required by your physician to take an antibiotic prior to dental procedures, we will prescribe one for you.
+If you have a history of rheumatic fever, heart murmur, mitral valve prolapse, artificial hips, knees, shoulders, or heart valves or if you are required by your physician to take an antibiotic prior to dental procedures, we will prescribe one for you.